What is a Real Estate Referral Agent?

 Also, sometimes a buyer or seller may have a family member who is a real estate agent, but that agent would prefer not to be involved in the transaction due to a potential conflict of interest.
 For this reason, the agent would refer the interested family member to another real estate agent.

 The key to generating referrals is by maintaining a robust network that can lead you to prospective clients.
 In addition, a successful referral agent must have a strong list of agents in active markets to whom they can refer their clients.
 After a client has been referred to a real estate agent, the job of the referral agent is essentially finished.
 However, a conscientious referral agent will stay in contact to make sure that the real estate agent he referred is doing a good job for the client.

 Although a real estate referral agent is licensed to sell real estate, he or she does not actually deal with clients to find or list a property.
 Nevertheless, this is a great option for a real estate licensee who might be looking to step back from actively showing properties or someone who is great at generating leads but would prefer not to list or show property.

-If you are real estate agent based in the South Jersey area would like to become a referral agent, contact South Jersey Referral Network today to leverage your network to create an entirely new revenue stream.
+If you are real estate agent based in the South Jersey area and would like to become a referral agent, contact the South Jersey Referral Network today to leverage your network to create an entirely new revenue stream.